yandex/mapsapi-codestyle/js.md

 ##String concatenation
   * Strings should be concatenated with the `+` operator.
   * The `[].join('')` should be avoided.
-  * Escaping the literal newline character inside strings should be avoided.
+  * Escaping newline literals inside strings should be avoided.

 **Good:**
 ```javascript